jhpyle/mTCP/README.md

 Unicode translation does not take place when sending outbound characters.

-It would be impossible to set up a translation for every possible Unicode character because that would require more than 640k just for the translation table.
-However, if there is a Unicode character that you would like to be supported, feel free to create a GitHub issue.

 If you are connected to server that sends "extended ASCII" characters (codes greater than 127) with the expectation that your Telnet client will display them directly to video memory (e.g., as [Code Page 437]